sunilkjoseph/Structuring-Planet-Data/README.md

 # Solar System Planets Table

+## Objective

+The primary objective of this project is to test comprehension of HTML tables and associated features, in alignment with the learning material provided in the [HTML Tables module](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables) on MDN Web Docs.
+By completing this project, learners can reinforce their understanding of structuring HTML tables, using semantic elements, associating headers with rows/columns, and implementing basic styling.

+## Project Overview

 This project involves creating an HTML data table to display facts and figures about the planets in our solar system.
-The data is sourced from the "planets-data.txt" file, and the table is designed to be informative and easy to follow for students studying the planets.
+The data is sourced from the `planets-data.txt` file, and the table is designed to be informative and easy to follow for students studying the planets.

 ## Table Structure